Update: Monday, Aug. 20. 2018

 To report an issue, please fill out the Access Barrier Report Form.

 UT Website Privacy Statement

-The purpose of The University of Tampa’s website privacy statement is to disclose our privacy practices to visitors of UT websites.
-UT is committed to protecting your information and providing reasonable levels of privacy in regards to visiting UT-related websites.
+The purpose of The University of Tampa’s website privacy statement is to disclose our privacy practices to visitors of official UT websites (websites, including third-party partners, owned, managed and/or contracted by University departments).
+UT is committed to protecting your information and providing reasonable levels of privacy in regards to visiting official UT websites.
 UT has created this statement to disclose the information gathering and dissemination of information for these websites.

-By using UT websites, including but not limited to, www.ut.edu, spartanweb.ut.edu and the UT online catalog or by subscribing to our web updates or submitting an online form or application, you expressly consent The University of Tampa’s use and disclosure of your information as described in this privacy statement.
+By using official UT websites, including but not limited to, www.ut.edu, spartanweb.ut.edu and the UT online catalog, or by subscribing to UT web updates or submitting an online form or application, you expressly consent The University of Tampa’s use and disclosure of your information as described in this privacy statement.
 This use and disclosure includes limited educational and marketing efforts by UT and third-party partners.

 What information does UT collect?

 Personally identifiable information may be automatically collected when you fill out website forms.
 Personally identifiable information could be your name, address, phone number, email, interest or other identifiable information in which you choose to provide.